shaojunL/heart-disease/README.md

 *  the most important factors in predicting whether one would have Heart Disease in descending order is : MaxHR, Cholesterol, RestingBP

 ## What did we learn from this project?
-* handling imbalanced datasets with upsampling
+* Handling imbalanced datasets with upsampling
 * Logistic Regression
 * Collaborating through Github